 - NGOs – must abide by the relevant provisions of the Law on the Administration of Domestic Activities of Non-Governmental Organizations Outside the People’s Republic of China and must provide a seal or signature of the letter of commitment

-When we set up your account, our onboarding team will talk you through the best way to advertise, and build an audience and targeting plan specific to your business, within WeChat’s terms and conditions (and the advertising rules in China).
+Speak to us for the best way to advertise, build an audience and set up a targeting plan specific to your business, within WeChat’s terms and conditions (and the advertising rules in China).

 Are certain words blocked on WeChat?

 Yes, there are a number of words you can’t use in China.
 In general, these sit under a few key themes:

 - Superlatives, that overstate product claims.
 For example ‘the best’, ‘most scientifically advanced’